qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 In a demo flow, this can be interpreted as a simplified temperature assumption.

-In a production flow, temperature modeling may be more precise:
+In a production flow, thermal modeling may be more precise:

 ```text
 ambient temperature